LebogangBantsijang/KxGenesis/README.md

 ## Andoid Music Player

 Stylish android music player without ads.
+Keep in mind that this is the first android app I have ever made.

 ## Screenshots